Are fires allowed at Recreation Sites? >>

 What can I burn in my campfire? >>

-It is best to buy wood from the campground operator or local store that has been cut and dried properly for campfire use.
-Please do not use underbrush, twigs/sticks, moss or fallen trees for campfires as this is home to wildlife and part of the local ecosystem.
+Purchase wood from the campground operator or a local store that has been cut and dried properly for campfire use.
+Do not use underbrush, twigs/sticks, moss or fallen trees for burning as these are essential to and home to wildlife and part of the local ecosystem; do not burn garbage as this may attract wildlife and cause toxic fumes.
+For more information on campfire materials read the article How to Build a Campfire.

 What is the best way to extinguish a campfire? >>

 Since embers can easily re-ignite, put a campfire out by stirring water carefully into the ashes until all embers are extinguished.
-TIP: “Remember if it is too hot to touch, then it is too hot to leave.”
+TIP: If it’s too hot to touch, it’s too hot to leave.

-Yes you can use an approved propane campfire in a can or cooking source like a propane stove or heater.
-Treat this in the same manner you would any other flammable item and never leave it unattended.
+Yes, you can use an approved propane campfire in a can or cooking source such as a propane stove or heater.
+Check with the campground first as rules may vary depending whether the site is private or publicly run and treat these heat sources in the same manner you would any other flammable item – never leave them unattended.
+For other options during campfire restrictions read the article Campfires in British Columbia.